 Fortunately Senator Sanders is a long way from that record.
 For anyone who’s thinking of inflicting such public speaking agony on their audience here are some tips from Senator Sanders:

-And one last thing, get used to your audience only listening to the odd 10 or 15 minutes of your speech.
+And one last thing.
+From my watching of this Senator Sanders speech, you can get used to your audience only listening to the odd 10 or 15 minutes of your speech.
+True.